GrzegorzKozub/toys/README.md

 ### Keyboard settings

 For KBDfans D84 v2, use [VIA](https://www.caniusevia.com/) to program the keyboard.
-Current settings are in `d84v2.json`.
+Current settings are in `d84v2-0.png` and `d84v2-1.png`.

 To access the [SysRq](https://wiki.archlinux.org/title/keyboard_shortcuts#Kernel_(SysRq)) key use `Alt`+`PrintScreen`.